Chacoon3/ramp-challenge/README.md

 - Passing the challange does not guarantee any interviews nor placement.

 Other notes:
-- Leave a comment or like if this helped you.
+- Leave a star if this helped you.